Jskanda2/Data-Visualization-Tableau/Titanic.md

 #### Feedback:

-I reived the following Feedbck:
+I received the following Feedbck:

 1- (slide 1) I recommend replacing the survived sequential palette to a color legend with only 2 colors for survived and not survived.
 Please note we use the sequential palette when we have a range of data.
 I also recommend replacing binary values such as 0,1 on legends with descriptive values like “Survived,” “Not Survived.”